NGC 7662

 This nebula has an elliptical shape with a triple-shell structure.
 The brightest is the main shell, which spans 12±× arcsec.
 This is surrounded by a fainter outer shell, which has an elliptical form.
 Both shells are enclosed by a faint, circular halo, some 134 arcsec in diameter.
 The two shells can be modeled as prolate spheroids, with the inner shell having the greater elongation, a major axis tilt of 50° to the line of sight, and a hull thickness of 2.5 arcsec.
 Several knots and a jet-like structure are visible, which display emission lines and low ionization.
 Based on the expansion rate, the estimated age of the nebula is 3,080 years.

 The central star of the planetary nebula is a subdwarf O star with a spectral type of sdO.
-The best fit model for this star gives an effective temperature of 100 kK, with 5,250 times the luminosity of the Sun and 60.5% of the Sun's mass.
+The best fit model for this star gives an effective temperature of 100000 K, with 5,250 times the luminosity of the Sun, 0,23723314079 Size of a sun and 60.5% of the Sun's mass.
 X-ray emission from the nebula is being generated by the stellar wind from this star striking previously ejected matter.